Conyers & Nix: Experienced Advocates in Your Corner

 If you need help with your aggravated assault charge, contact us now.

 What is a Battery Charge in Utah?

-Battery is typically a misdemeanor criminal act.
+Battery is typically a misdemeanor act.
 If you allegedly committed battery, it means that you’re being charged with applying unauthorized force against someone else’s body, which leads to physical injury or offensive touching.
 Battery is broken out into different categories including battery against a child, police officer, spouse, or elderly individual.

 Electronic Harassment & Cyberbullying Charges

 Electronic harassment refers to cyberbullying, stalking, and harassment via the internet, text, or phone calls.
 You could be charged with a class B misdemeanor or a more serious charge if you were allegedly harassing a minor.
 You can contact our team to learn more about your charges and how you can present yourself inside and outside of the courtroom to hopefully achieve a not-guilty verdict.

 Reach out today if you’d like us to look over your electronic harassment charges.

 It’s illegal to go on someone’s property without their permission and is classified as a misdemeanor in Utah.
 However, criminal trespass charges would not be justified if a property was open and available to the public, or the person accused complied with the “lawful conditions imposed on access to or remaining on the property” according to Utah state law.
 When you work with us we may be able to work on a strategy to show that you were not violating any rules while you were on a property.

 Child Abuse Defense Attorneys

 Like domestic violence, child abuse doesn’t just include physical abuse.
 It also involves emotional abuse, abandonment, neglect, sexual abuse, or endangerment.
 You could get felony or misdemeanor charges for child abuse in Utah.
 As your legal team, we can walk you through the charges you’re dealing with and then let you know our thoughts on how to proceed.